THE MEMBERS OF SETCO AUTOMOTIVE LIMITED

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books

-c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Statement of Cash Flow and the Statement of Changes in Equity dealt with bythis Report are in agreement with the books of account.
+c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Statement of Changes in Equity and the Cash Flow Statement dealt with by thisReport are in agreement with the books of account.

-d) In our opinion the aforesaid standalone Ind AS financial statements comply with theIndian Accounting Standards specified under Section 133 of the Act.
+d) In our opinion the aforesaid standalone financial statements comply with the Ind ASspecified under Section 133 of the Act.

-f) On the basis of written representations received from the directors as on 31stMarch 2018 and taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2018 from being appointed as a director interms of Section 164(2) of the Act.
+e) On the basis of the written representations received from the directors as on 31stMarch 2021 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2021 from being appointed as a director in terms of Section164 (2) of the Act.

-g) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".
 Our report expresses an unmodified opinion onthe adequacy and operating effectiveness of the Company's internal financial controls overfinancial reporting.

-h) With respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-iii) There has been no delay in transferring the amounts required to be transferred tothe Investor Education and Protection Fund by the Company.
+(iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.

-ANNEXURE TO INDEPENDENT AUDITORS' REPORT
+ANNEXURE A TO INDEPENDENT AUDITORS' REPORT

 1. In respect of its fixed assets :

-a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets on the basis of availableinformation.
+a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets. on the basis of availableinformation.

-b) As per the information and explanations given to us there is a phased program ofphysical verification of fixed assets as adopted by the Company which in our opinion isreasonable having regard to the size of the Companyand the nature of its assets.
+b) The Company has a program of verification to cover all the items of fixed assets inphased manner which in our opinion is reasonable having regard to the size of the Companyand the nature of its assets.
 During the year the Company has verified certain fixedassets in accordance with this program.
 According to the information and explanation givento us no material discrepancies were noticed on such verification.

 a) The terms and conditions of such loans are not prima facie prejudicial to theCompany's interest.